aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

 In this exercise, you will complete the following tasks:

 - Task 1: Use Azure CLI to create a user account for Dylan Williams.
-- Task 2: Use Azure CLI to create the Service Desk group and add the user account of Dylan to the group.
+- Task 2: Use Azure CLI to create the Service Desk group and add a user account of Dylan to the group.

 #### Task 1: Use Azure CLI to create a user account for Dylan Williams.